 Medicaid Drug Program System

-In 2019, CMS released the Fee-For-Service (FFS) and Managed Care Organization (MCO) Surveys for Federal Fiscal Year (FFY) 2018 and at that time, CMS introduced the new Medicaid Drug Program (MDP) system, a more efficient way for CMS and states to manage DUR annual FFS and MCO surveys.
+In 2019, CMS released the FFS and Managed Care Organization (MCO) Surveys for FFY 2018 and at that time, CMS introduced the Medicaid Drug Programs (MDP) system, a more efficient way for CMS and states to manage DUR annual FFS and MCO surveys.

 The MDP system allows CMS to notify states when surveys are available to be accessed, as well as allows the state complete management of access, survey completion, certification and submission.